 - Personas – we are working with the business to understand their day-to-day working patterns to be able to come up with personable identifiers.
 These identifiers allow end-users to understand the best equipment for their role, the types of work spaces that are available for their use within their role, department and Trust.
 Advice on the best coaching available to them in the use of equipment, applications and the cloud-based collaboration tools.

 - Coaching – dedicated resource for a Digital Coach which includes classroom sessions, onsite ‘Pop-Up’ Digital Services, Coaching Materials (videos, literature and communications) and one-on-one sessions with staff.

-- Digitisation of the workforce – a culmination of persona’s, equipment, coaching and influencing Estates & Facilities on how the trust will evolve moving forward for space utilisation.
-Which will lead the Digital Me programme to allocate equipment via personas to Digitise and Transform the working ways at SLaM.
+- Digitisation of the workforce – a culmination of persona’s, equipment, coaching, and influencing Estates & Facilities on how the Trust will evolve around space utilisation.
+This will lead the Digital Me programme to allocate equipment via personas to digitise and transform the working ways at SLaM.